dwchiang/laravel-on-aws-ecs-workshops/section-02/README.md

 # Objective

-Comparing to section 1 (running on ECS Fargate launch type), we are going to run a single Laravel app on ECS EC2 launch type with a high availability architecture design.
+Comparing to section 1 (running on ECS **Fargate launch type**), we are going to run a single Laravel app on ECS **EC2 launch type** with a high availability architecture design.

 # Highlights

 - Almost the same architecture with section 1.
-- Change from ECS Fargate launch type to ECS EC2 launch type.
+- Change from ECS Fargate launch type to ECS **EC2 launch type**.

 # Architecture Overview